SchemaStore/schemastore/CONTRIBUTING.md

 }
 ```

 While this would be the best option, most schemas in this repository are `draft-07`.
-As a result, _Editors and IDEs may not use it_.
+As a result, _IDEs and language servers may not use it_.

 #### API Compatibility